tecking/wp-auto-update.rb/README.md

 ## Option

-With ``-f`` option, you can choose configuration files.
+Execute with ``-f`` option, you can choose any configuration files.
 If it is empty, the script reads "config.yml" in the same directory.

 ### Example